Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Reductions to QSO models

-We next introduce the \textit{reachable algebra}, $\Ds = \alg\left(\Dc_\sigma^{-1}(\Rs)\right)$.
-Recall that due to Theorem \ref{thm:reachable-projection} the reachable algebra $\Ds$, does not depend on the state $\sigma$ as long as $\sigma$ is chosen as the projection onto the center $\zentrum$ of a full support state.
+We next introduce the \textit{reachable algebra}, defined as We shall see in Theorem \ref{thm:reachable-projection} that $\Ds$, does not depend on the state $\sigma$ as long as $\sigma$ is chosen as the projection onto the center $\zentrum$ of a full support state.

 We now present Algorithm \ref{algo:reachable}, which provides a partial solution to Problem \ref{prob:single_time}, and prove that the reachable algebra is the minimal algebra that allows the reduced model to reproduce the state dynamics for all possible observables.